 More than 20 years after consumers started hearing “you’ve got mail,” email marketing remains the No. 1 way to reach clients.
 Marketers at companies of all sizes consider email marketing the most effective tactic for driving awareness, customer acquisition, conversion, and client retention, according to Gigaom Research.
 But the popularity of email marketing is also the problem.

-“The challenge with email today is we get so much of it,” said Doug Sechrist, vice president of demand generation at Infusionsoft by Keap.
+“The challenge with email today is we get so much of it,” said Doug Sechrist, vice president of demand generation at Keap.
 “We don’t look at it; we don’t respond to it unless we know who it’s coming from and we trust the source, or there’s something extremely personal and catchy about the subject line.”

 Only 44 percent of the small business owners we surveyed plan to use email marketing in 2017.
 But simply sending more email isn’t necessarily the goal, Sechrist said.
 Rather, small businesses should aim to tailor their email marketing to specific clients and their stages in the buying process.
 Clients are more likely to open, read, and click emails if the messages feel relevant to their needs and interests.